rfeinman/pytorch-minimize/README.md

 ### Nonlinear Least Squares

 The library also includes specialized solvers for nonlinear least squares problems.
 These solvers revolve around the Gauss-Newton method, a modification of Newton's method tailored to the lstsq setting.
 The least squares interface can be imported as follows:

     from fmin import least_squares

-The least squares solver is heavily motivated by scipy's `optimize.least_squares`.
+The least_squares function is heavily motivated by scipy's `optimize.least_squares`.
 Much of the scipy code was borrowed directly (all rights reserved) and ported from numpy to torch.
 Rather than having the user provide a jacobian function, in the new interface jacobian-vector products are computed seamlessly on the backend with autograd.
 At the moment, only the Trust Region Reflective ("trf") method is implemented, and bounds are not yet supported.

 ## Examples